jfrog/SwampUp2024/jftd-111/lab1-Curation/README.md

 ### 3. Instructors Will Demonstrate Enabling the Curation Service On All Students' Remote Repos
 > As of SwampUp '24, configuring Curation settings like enabling Curation on remote repos is a function reserved for Platform Admins.
 Workshop instructors will handle steps enabling Curation on each remote repo.

-TODO: Script out enabling Curation on the remote repos

 ### 4. Build a Basic Curation Policy
 > In order for this to work, each Student _must_ have "Manage Policies" Role added to their User account by a platform Admin

 4.1.
-Navigate to Application panel > Curation > Policies management 4.2.
-Click on `Create New Policy` ( if this is the first policy) or `Create Policy` at the top right 4.3.
+Navigate to Application panel > Curation > Policies management

+4.2.
+Click on `Create New Policy` ( if this is the first policy) or `Create Policy` at the top right

+4.3.
 Give the Policy a name similar to `<your intials> block malicious pkgs` and click `Next`
 > The Policy names must be globally unique, we recommend prefixing the policy name with your initials.

 4.4.
 Select the just created repo by selecting `Specific` and then pick the repo '<your-project-prefix>-npm-remote-curation' and click `Save` then click `Next`

 4.5.
-Select the first condition in the list called `‘Malicious package’` then click `Next` 4.6.
-Leave the waivers section blank then click `Next` 4.7.
-In the Actions section, pick `‘Block’` then click `Next` 4.8.
+Select the first condition in the list called `‘Malicious package’` then click `Next`

+4.6.
+Leave the waivers section blank then click `Next`

+4.7.
+In the Actions section, pick `‘Block’` then click `Next`

+4.8.
 Click on the `Save Policy` button

 ### 5. Configure JF CLI Settings to Build and Publish NPM Project